-The chief appraiser begins the review process by formally transferring the appraisal records to the ARB by May 15.
+The chief appraiser begins the review process by formally transferring the appraisal records to the ARB.
+May 15 is the deadline for doing so.
 The chief appraiser may submit all records at once, or may submit them in groups.
-The chief appraiser submits a sworn statement with the appraisal records (Exhibit 9).

-If the chief appraiser has not delivered a required notice to a taxpayer, that taxpayer may be able to bring a late protest before the ARB.
+Required notices.
+Before submitting a group of records to the ARB, the chief appraiser must deliver all legally required notices.
+A list of these notices appears in Appendix V. If the chief appraiser hasn’t delivered a required notice to a taxpayer, that taxpayer may be able to bring a late protest before the ARB.

 Taxing unit challenges are limited.
-Taxing units cannot dispute the appraised value placed on a particular property for review; but, they may challenge the following:
+Taxing units cannot dispute the appraised value placed on a particular property for review.
+However, taxing units may challenge:

 - the level of appraisal of any category of property or geographical area in the district (but not the appraised value of a single parcel of property);